thahnen/dwarf-fortress-macos/README.md

 # Dwarf Fortress for macOS

 This repository contains projects to create an application bundle to wrap the distribution of Dwarf Fortress and patch it to work as smooth as possible with macOS 11 or later.
-In addition a installable package is also created from this application bundle to install it easily on machines.

 This currently relies on the latest available Dwarf Fortress Classic version that was released for macOS ([0.47.05 from 28.01.2021](https://www.bay12games.com/dwarves/older_versions.html)).